Legal cases with fixed pricing, standardized processes, and firm timelines

 The words anticipatory bail has not been defined in the CrPC.
 The expression “anticipatory bail” is a misnomer and the order becomes operative only on an arrest.
-The anticipatory bail crpc provides that a person who has reasonable belief that he may get arrested for a non-bailable offence then he may apply to sessions court or the high court to get a direction for grant of anticipatory bail under section 438 of Code of Criminal Procedure.
+The anticipatory bail crpc provides that a person who has a reasonable belief that he may get arrested for a non-bailable offense then he may apply to sessions court or the high court to get a direction for grant of anticipatory bail under section 438 of Code of Criminal Procedure.

 The court while granting the anticipatory bail has to consider the following factors -

-Nature and gravity of accusation,
+Nature and gravity of the accusation

-The possibility of the applicant to flee from justice, and.
+The possibility of the applicant to flee from justice, and

-Where the accusation has been made with the object of injuring or humiliating the applicant by having him so arrested, Either reject the application forthwith or issue an interim order for the grant of anticipatory bail.
+Where the accusation has been made with the object of injuring or humiliating the applicant by having him so arrested, Either reject the application forthwith or issue an interim order for the grant of anticipatory bail

 Further, if the sessions court or the high court does not pass any interim order under section 438 of CrPC or does not grant the anticipatory bail then the police officer has the authority to arrest such person without a warrant on the basis of the accusation apprehended in such application.